Tales of Graces: Main characters

-Voiced by: Kana Ueda (Japanese); Kate Higgins (English)

-Pascal is an Amarcian prodigy, a tribe of engineers.
-She has a hyperactive personality and is fascinated in mysterious technology and in Sophie's origins.
+Pascal is a prodigy of the Amarcians, a tribe of engineers, who is fascinated by mysterious technology and Sophie's origins.
 Since her debut, Pascal has ranked on the Tales character popularity polls.
-She makes a cameo in Tales of Hearts R dressed as the Sony mascot Toro Inoue.
+She makes a cameo in Tales of Hearts R dressed as Sony mascot Toro Inoue.

-Voiced by: Shigeru Nakahara (Japanese); Keith Silverstein (English)

-Lambda is an advanced lifeform created on Fodra.
-His mistreatment by humans fueled his hatred towards them.
-During the party's childhood, he resides inside Richard after he was injured by Sophie and as a result, saved Richard's life.
-Seven years later, Lambda is reawakened when Richard receives a fatal wound.
-Lambda empowers Richard and manipulates him to achieve his goals of destroying humanity.
-After he is defeated by the party, Lambda is absorbed by Asbel who convinces him to give humans a chance.
+Lambda is an advanced lifeform created on Fodra, whose mistreatment by humans caused him to harbor hatred towards them.
+During the party's childhood, he resides inside Richard after he is injured by Sophie, saving his life.
+Seven years later, Lambda is reawakened when Richard is fatally wounded, healing him and manipulating him to achieve his goal of destroying humanity.
+After being defeated by the party, Lambda is absorbed by Asbel, who convinces him to give humans a chance.
 In Lineage and Legacies, he absorbs Fodra's consciousness to dissuade her hatred as Asbel did for him.